 end example]

-Mapping Part Names to ZIP Item Names
+Mapping Logical Item Names to ZIP Item Names

-Mapping of part names to ZIP item names shall perform, in order, the following steps:
+The process of mapping of logical item names to ZIP item names shall involve, in order, for each logical item, the following steps:

-Convert the part name to a logical item name or, in the case of interleaved parts, to a complete sequence of logical item names, as specified in §9.2.5.3.

 Remove the leading forward slash (“/”) from the logical item name or, in the case of interleaved parts, from each of the logical item names within the complete sequence.

-A logical item name or complete sequence of logical item names sharing a common prefix shall not be mapped to a part name if the logical item prefix has no corresponding media type.
+Percent-encode every non-ASCII character.

-Mapping ZIP Item Names to Part Names
+Mapping ZIP Item Names to Logical Item Names

-All ZIP item names shall be mapped to part names except for MS-DOS ZIP items, as defined in the ZIP specification, that are not MS-DOS files.
+For all ZIP items, except for MS-DOS ZIP items (as defined in the ZIP Appnote) that are not MS-DOS files, their names shall be mapped to logical item names.

-Mapping of ZIP item names to part names shall perform, in order for each ZIP item, the following steps:
+The process of mapping of ZIP item names to logical item names shall involve, in order, for each ZIP item, the following steps:

+Un-percent-encode every non-ASCII character.

-Map the ZIP item name to a logical item name by adding a forward slash (“/”).
+Add a forward slash (“/”).

-Attempt to map the obtained logical item name to a part name, as specified

-in §9.2.5.5.

-If Step 2 fails, the ZIP item does not represent a part.

-[Note: The ZIP specification specifies that ZIP items recognized as MS-DOS files are those with a “version made by” field and an “external file attributes” field in the “file header” record in the central directory that have a value of 0. end note]
+[Note: The ZIP Appnote specifies that ZIP items recognized as MS-DOS files are those with a “version made by” field and an “external file attributes” field in the “file header” record in the central directory that have a value of 0. end note]

 ZIP Package Limitations

-This document requires that a file header in the central directory structure within a ZIP file shall not exceed 65,535 bytes (see "F. Central directory structure" in the ZIP Appnote.txt).
+This document requires that a file header in the central directory structure within a ZIP file shall not exceed 65,535 bytes (see "F. Central directory structure" in the ZIP Appnote).
 Each file header contains a zip item name, Extra field (including bytes representing Growth Hint as specified in §8.2.4), File Comment, and 42 more bytes representing miscellaneous fields.

 Package implementers should restrict part naming to accommodate file system limitations when naming parts to be stored as ZIP items.